 Dr. Sullivan was the kind of man who’d appreciate an aged Scotch.
 He had this wry sense of humor and old-school way of being, as if he might refer to women as “broads.”
-Handsome in an educated way, he carried himself with a refinement that spoke to his East Coast credentials.
-When he laughed, it […]
+Handsome in an educated way, he carried himself with a refinement that spoke to East Coast credentials.
+When he laughed, it was […]

 It was just an experiment.
 It seemed more an imaginary test than anything I was doing in real life.
 But every two weeks, I’d drop another dose.